 There are about 15 species of Death Camas in North America that range in habitat from moist mountain valleys to the sandy hills and plains.

-Sheep, cattle, pigs, and humans
+Sheep, cattle, pigs, goats, and humans.

 Death camas has several steroidal alkaloids similar to those found in Veratrum (false hellebore).
 The bulb and mature leaves are most toxic.
 The alkaloids have potent hypotensive activity.
 Sheep show signs of poisoning after eating as little as 1/2 lb of the green plants.